-The Senior Centre is a study space available for VCE students to use for private or collaborative study.
-It is open from 8am - 5pm.
-The centre is supervised by either the Assistant Principal, VCE Coordinator or Yard Duty teacher throughout this time.
-If students have a study session appearing in their timetable due to a reduced course load or VSV enrolment, students are expected to be in the Senior Centre for this time and report to the supervising teacher, except during sessions 1 and 4 when onsite attendance is optional.
+The study centre is available for students to use for private or collaborative study.
+It is open from 8am -5pm.
+The centre is supervised by either the Assistant Principal, Senior Curriculum Leader or Yard Duty teacher throughout this time.
+If students have a study session appearing in their timetable due to a reduced course load or VSV enrolment, students are expected to be in the study centre for this time and sign in on the book provided.